adrianakopf/adrianakopf.github.io/README.md

 1 page for the visualization itself,
 1 documentation page,
-A 2-4 minutes YouTube video showing the use of your visualization with narration.
+a 2-4 minutes YouTube video showing the use of your visualization with narration.
 This video should be embedded in your documentation page.